-In my opinion, certain knowledge about heart, lungs and blood, will support you really well because you are making progress here which lifts you up in your training.
+In my opinion, a certain knowledge about heart, lungs and blood, will support you as a runner really well because you are making progress here which lifts you up in your training.
 How to understand physiology and endurance training will support you in your training in many years.
 I have chosen Marathon training as a model since Marathon training starts at all running levels and can benefit almost every part of your body.

 Marathon training is incredibly effective in making you healthier in many ways.
 The largest physical health benefits In Marathon Training are the huge improvements of the heart, cardiovascular system, lung functions and blood effectiveness.

 The most important element when performing physical work is that the body supplies with Oxygen.
 As a long-distance runner, you have to run far and for a long time.
 Therefore, it is necessary that the body and particularly the working muscles can absorb oxygen and consume oxygen, so the necessary muscle work can continue.

 The most essential precondition is the heart and the oxygen transport system.
 In this system are the lungs, heart, circulatory system and the blood important central organs.
 We could say they work as a team, to bring oxygen out to the cells and tissues in the body.

 The tissue structures, the muscles, the small veins in the muscles known as capillaries, the oxygen-transporting protein in the muscles called myoglobin, the combustion organs called mitochondria’s, and the necessary specific enzymes in the muscle cells, have crucial local significance in the working muscles.

 The purpose of aerobic training is great to increase the supply of oxygen to the muscle fibers in the working muscles.
 Thus, the changes occur in the systems that are involved in transporting oxygen to the muscle fibers.
 Aerobic training means training “with” Oxygen as the opposite of anaerobic training which means training “without” Oxygen.

 I know that this can be a little difficult to understand but know that there will be a great improvement in this system during your training